meep-morp/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-- [ ] Briefly compare and contrast .forEach & .map (2-3 sentences max)
+- [ x ] Briefly compare and contrast .forEach & .map (2-3 sentences max)

+    .forEach loops through each index of an array and returns what the anonymous function does.
+Does not make a new array .map goes through the specified array or key and changes it and inserts the results into a new array.

-- [ ]Explain the difference between a callback and a higher order function.
+- [ x ] Explain the difference between a callback and a higher order function.

+    A higher order function is a function that takes other functions as parameters.
+A callback is the argument that goes into a higher order function.

-- [ ] What is closure?
+- [ x ] What is closure?

+    Accessing functions from a parent-level-scope, in child-level-scope, even after that function has been terminated/returned.

-- [ ] Describe the four rules of the 'this' keyword.
+- [ x ] Describe the four rules of the 'this' keyword.

+    1. Window Binding: Where 'this' defaults to.
+Refers to the global window object in the console.
+    2. Implicit Binding: The most common, 'this' refers to what is to the left of the '.'.
+'This' is implied.
+    3. Explicit Binding: Defing 'this' with one of the three built-in methods: .Call, .Apply, .Bind. .Call and .Apply immidiently runs a function from the passed in object and .bind makes a new function that can be saved for later.
+    4. New Binding: 'this' refers to the new object constructed from the parent class.

-- [ ] Why do we need super() in an extended class?
+- [ x ] Why do we need super() in an extended class?
+Super binds props and prototypes to the new class.
+Replaces .create in the new syntax.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x ] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [ x ] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ x ] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ x ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [ x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [ x ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ x ] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ x ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [ x ] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [ x ] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product